 For the festivities we wanted a range of things that didn’t just involve drinking.
 We settled on a couple of activities that were a little alternative but still have the cheesy hen party side of the things.
 For the Friday night, we decided to do a cocktail making masterclass as we all love cocktails and sounded really fun.
 Looking at the different places offering these classes prices ranged from £25-£45 per person depending on the location and the packages on offer.

 We settled on All Bar One and it was £30/person as we got a welcome drink of Bellini’s and 3 cocktails to mix.
-There were several flavours to pick from with the Bellini and I chose mango, twas very lovely.
-Loved the masterclass, for me the only down side was that we couldn’t pick the cocktails we wanted to mix.
+There were several flavours to pick from with the Bellini and I chose, twas very lovely.
+Loved the masterclass, for me the only down side was that we coudn’t pick the cocktails we wanted to mix.
 Pretty much a set menu on that front.
-However, it was still such a fun experience that I’d highly recommend it, I just wish I could remember the names of the drinks we mixed but hey, that’s alcohol for you.
+However, it was still such a fun experience that I’d highly recommend it.
+I just wish I could remember the names of the drinks we mixed but hey, that’s alcohol for you.

 For the afternoon/evening we had a garden party as we thought this would make a cheaper weekend.
 It didn’t cause we spent the extra money on booze instead.
 However, this was such a chilled and brilliant afternoon.
-All we did was play silly party games (hen party themed of course) and got steadily drunker eventually ending in us playing table tennis.
-All the party games involved penises obviously including pin the cock on the hunk, willy toss, cock-tail pong.
+All we did was play silly games (hen party themed of course) and got steadily drunker eventually ending in a game of table tennis.
+All the party games involved penises obviously including pin the cock on the hunk, willy toss and cock-tail pong.
 I want to add here a massive thank you to the brides family for an excellent job in setting this up.

 For the Sunday, we kind of decided that we’d had enough alcohol plus we were so hungover alcohol wasn’t the best option.
 Afternoon tea at the Double Tree by Hilton in York.
 There were 3 choices for the afternoon tea; vegetarian, traditional and luxury.
 The menu did tell you the four different sandwiches that came with each cake stand (oh yeah it was that posh) but you could change any of the sandwiches on the menus.
 I went with the vegetarian stand only because all the other sandwiches sounded like crap.
 There were also scones, jam, macaroons and fruit tarts on all of the stands.
 Definitely recommend going for afternoon tea after a hen weekend.
 It’s a great pick me up after all the alcohol imbibed but I wouldn’t necessarily recommend the Hilton.

-All in all, it was a pretty good weekend for activities.
-We spent a few hours in Valhalla which is a small pub near the Shambles.
+All in all, it was a pretty good weekend fo activities.
+We spent many hours in Valhalla which is a small pub near the Shambles.
 Very viking but very nice.
-The special was JJ Whitley Violet gin and it was seriously good.
-Tasted exactly like parma violet sweets when mixed with tonic.
-Give it a try, you won’t regret it.
+Discovered JJ Whitley Violet Gin and it is seriously good.
+Tastes exactly like parma violet sweets when mixed with tonic, like sherbet with lemonade.
+Give it a try, you won’t regret it, okay maybe you will.

 Also, if you plan on going out drinking in York, don’t go out in shorts or trainers.
 You will be turned away from many places even when it’s 25 degrees outside for wearing shorts.
 We found a couple of places that were pretty cool but I really can’t remember the names of everywhere.
 I know we went to Popworld a couple of times and I was pretty shocked how much I liked it in there.